-www.turfweeds.netWeed identification information and research results from Virginia Techwww.cdms.netBest source for pesticide labels and MSDS sheetswww.ppws.vt.edu/~saskew/lawn\herbicides.xlsDatabase of lawn herbicides registered in Virginia.
+www.cdms.net Best source for pesticide labels and MSDS sheets oak.ppws.vt.edu/~saskew/lawn_herbicides.xls Database of lawn herbicides registered in Virginia.

 Specific Recommendations

 Nearly 700 consumer herbicide products for lawns are registered for sale and use in Virginia.
 Consumer products may change in active ingredient composition or quantity at any time.
 There may be hundreds of specific products for a single active ingredient.
 Consumer products that are tested at universities and cooperative extension programs don't usually have recommendations that mention specific product names.
 Instead, active ingredients are recommended at rates representative of the scientific studies that evaluated their performance.
 The problem is that these rates are based on professional products that are not available to consumers.
 In addition, the common chemical names, such as "dicamba," are recommended in this section, while consumer products may not include these common chemical names anywhere on the package.
 Instead, consumer products list full chemical names, such as "Benzoic acid, 3,6-dichloro-2-methoxy," that may be expressed in several ways for each active ingredient.
 The use of active ingredients in these recommendations is inevitable, so this section tries to help consumers find the best products for their needs and choose them in a logical manner.